 To create corner slip joints, first, measure and mark the depth of the joint on the wood.
 For the BASE tier, the slip joint should be 1 3/4 inches deep.
 For the other tiers, the slip joint should be 1 1/4 inches deep.

 Measure 2 inches from the edge of each plank.
 Of course, the thickness of these slots should be ¾ where your planks can fit.

 For the slots for the above tier, measure 8 inches from the inside edge of the first slot.
 See picture.

-Use chisel to refine the slots.
+Next, use a saw to cut along the marked line.
+Finally, use a chisel to create a groove in the wood for the joint.
 Sand the planks to avoid splinters.
 Apply at least two coats of wood preservative.